SiddiqSoft/restcl/docs/index.md

 Our design is data descriptive and makes use of the initializer list, overloads to make the task of creating a REST call simple.
 Our goal is to allow you to focus on your task and not worry about the underlying IO call (one of the few things that I like about JavaScript's model).

 The code here focusses on the REST API and its structure as required by the [Cosmos REST API]( https://docs.microsoft.com/en-us/rest/api/documentdb/create-a-document).
-You're not struggling with the library or dealing with yet-another-string class or legacy C-like APIs.
+You're not struggling with the library or dealing with yet-another-string class or some convoluted JSON library or a talkative API or legacy C-like APIs.

 ```cpp
     /// @brief Create an entity in documentdb using the json object as the payload.